KiiiKiii: Endorsements

 In April 2025, it was announced that KiiiKiii was selected as first promotional model for KakaoBank to strengthen its brand image "KakaoBank Mini", which aims to provide convenient financial services to young customers.
 On April 28, it was announced that the group became the promotional model for "King Fusion", a dessert menu of the fast food chain Burger King.
 It was followed by "All Day Snack" campaign and using "Debut Song" as its promotional song in July.
 In October, contemporary brand Thursday Island unveiled KiiiKiii as its muse, participating in its "Whispers of a Playful Winter" campaign.

+In January 2026, the group was selected by Japanese lifestyle culture store WEGO as its promotional model for 2026 Spring season.
+In February, KiiiKiii collaborated with the American headwear brand New Era, presenting the brand's 2026 S/S collection.
+In April, they became the face of the Danish jewelry brand Pandora's "Be Your Lucky Charm" campaign.
+In June, KiiiKiii collaborated with GS25 to release strawberry and mango flavored gelato bars.